top of page

 Other treatments available in Singapore include:

-Comedone Extraction: This involves manually removing blackheads and whiteheads using sterile tools.
-It should always be performed by a qualified doctor or licensed professional to avoid scarring or infection.
+• Comedone Extraction: Comedone extraction involves the manual removal of blackheads and whiteheads using sterile tools.
+This procedure should always be carried out by a qualified doctor or licensed professional to minimize risks such as scarring or infection.

 Lifestyle Changes for Acne Management